marianamelodev/marianamelodev/README.md

 ###

-<p align="left">✨I'm currently studying Software Engineering and participating in training programs like Oracle Next Education (ONE), exploring programming languages, networking fundamentals, cloud computing, and software development processes.<br> </p>
+<p align="left">✨I'm a Software Engineering undergraduate and I also participate in training programmes like Oracle Next Education (ONE), exploring programming languages, networking fundamentals, soft skills, data science and software development processes.<br> </p>

 ###